Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 Look for something that fits your budget without cutting corners on must-have features.
 Don’t forget to factor in:

-• Setup and onboarding costs
+• Set up and onboarding costs

 • Ongoing subscription or per-user fees